 DJ Station (Silom soi 2), popular 20+ gay disco, comedy and drag shows, over-the-top glamour, mostly Thai crowd on ground floor, Western/Thai mix upstairs, busiest on weekends after midnight, pre-club chill-out lounge and coffee bar next door.

-Fake Club Next Generation (222/32 Ratchadaphisek Rd, Huai Kwang), gay restaurant and disco in the University district, young Thai crowd, model shows, live bands, go-go dancers, busy late most nights; go with Thai friends.
+Fake Club Next Generation (Ratchada Soi 4/1, Huai Khwang), gay cafe/restaurant and dance club, young Thai crowd, model shows, live bands, go-go dancers, busy late most nights; best experienced with Thai friends.

 G.O.D.
 Bangkok (60/18-21 Silom Soi 2/1) shirtless men groove to hard house and funk on large dance floor; expats, tourists, locals, most crowded after 2am.